 Why you may rarely wear pastels

 There may be reasons why you rarely wear pastels.
-One can be that you fear to look old.
+One can be that you want to avoid looking old.
 It’s sort of a cultural background.
 When we were kids these colors were worn by what we back then considered as old people.
 From today’s perspective, they were about the age we are now.

 Another reason may be that pastels just wash you out.
 Thus, pastels are not so you.
 For example, when you follow my block already for a while, you know that my favorite color is black.
 I already loved black when I was a toddler.
 Yes, and if there were a darker color than black, I would wear it!
 Gray, not so me!